noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 To register a new account, you need to choose an alias and a new spending public key.
 Optionally, you can include a recovery account public key and a deposit.

 Generally, an account with a registered spending key is considered safer than an account that only uses the default account keys.
-An account without a spending key uses default account private key for note decryption as well as spending notes.
+An account without a spending key uses default account viewing key for note decryption as well as spending notes.
 When a spending key is registered, the default private key can only be used for decrypting notes and spending must be done with a registered spending key.

 Most users will typically use an account with a registered spending key and are thus considered "safe".
 There are use cases (airdrops) where you might want to use an account that has not yet registered a spending key and is using the default account key for both note decryption and spending.
 So it is possible to use the system without registering your account.

-When you use an unregistered account, your notes are marked as spendable by the account key.
-It's the sender that defines whether notes are marked spendable with the account key.
+When you use an unregistered account, your notes are marked as spendable by the account viewing key.
+The sender can specify whether notes are spendable with the account viewing key.
 A sender can check whether an account has registered spending keys before specifying the spending key.

-You cannot mix the spending of these notes.
-You can send unspent notes from the default account to yourself, but marked as spendable by the signing key.
+You cannot mix the spending of these notes, the two balances are distinct.
+It is possible to merge the balances.
+You would send unspent notes from the plain account to yourself, marking them as spendable by the signing key.

 The SDK tries to abstract much of this complexity away and presents everything to a developer as if this notion does not exist (e.g. the account balance is the sum of all notes regardless of registered or not).